The \'etale local structure of algebraic stacks: The structure of linearly reductive groups

 From now on, we only consider separated group schemes.
-Then $G^0\to G$ is a closed subgroup and the second phenomenon does not occur.
-The subgroup $G^0$ exists over the henselization but not globally in mixed characteristic.
-We remedy this by considering a slightly smaller subgroup which is closed but not open.
+Then $G^0_\loc\to G$ is an open and closed subgroup by \Cref{P:deformations-of-subgroups} so~\itemref{I:u-not-inj} does not occur.
+The subgroup $G^0_\loc$ exists over the henselization but not globally in mixed characteristic due to problem~\itemref{I:G^0_loc-not-cn}.
+We remedy this by considering a slightly smaller subgroup $G^0_\sm$ which is closed but not open.

 \begin{lemma}[Identity component: nice case] Let $S$ be an algebraic space and let $G\to S$ be a flat and separated group algebraic space of finite presentation with affine fibers. \begin{enumerate} \item The locus of $s\in S$ such that $(G_s)^0$ is nice is open in $S$. \end{enumerate} Now assume that $(G_s)^0$ is nice for all $s\in S$. \begin{enumerate}[resume] \item There exist a unique characteristic closed subgroup $G^0_\sm\inj G$ smooth over $S$ that restricts to $(G_s)^0_\red$ on fibers. \item $G^0_\sm \to S$ is a torus, $G / G^0_\sm \to S$ is quasi-finite and separated, and $G \to S$ is quasi-affine. \end{enumerate} Now assume in addition that $S$ has equal characteristic. \begin{enumerate}[resume] \item There exist a unique characteristic open and closed subgroup $G^0\inj G$ that restricts to $(G_s)^0$ on fibers. \item $G^0 \to S$ is of multiplicative type with connected fibers and $G / G^0 \to S$ is \'etale and separated. \end{enumerate} \end{lemma} \begin{proof} The questions are \'etale-local on $S$.
-For (1), if $(G_s)^0$ is nice, i.e., of multiplicative type, then over the henselization at $s$ we can find an open and closed subgroup $G^0\subseteq G$ such that $G^0$ is of multiplicative type \Cref{P:deformations-of-subgroups}.
-After replacing $S$ with an \'etale neighborhood of $s$, we can thus find an open and closed subgroup $H\subseteq G$ where $H$ is embeddable and of multiplicative type.
+For \itemref{LI:connected-nice-open}, if $(G_s)^0$ is nice, i.e., of multiplicative type, then over the henselization at $s$ we can find an open and closed subgroup $G^0_\loc\subseteq G$ such that $G^0_\loc$ is of multiplicative type (\Cref{P:deformations-of-subgroups}).
+After replacing $S$ with an \'etale neighborhood of $s$, we can thus find an open and closed subgroup $H\subseteq G$ where $H$ is of multiplicative type.
 It follows that $(G_s)^0$ is of multiplicative type for all $s$ in $S$.

 For an $H$ as above, we have a characteristic closed subgroup $H_\sm\inj H$ such that $H_\sm$ is a torus and $H/H_\sm$ is finite.
 Indeed, the Cartier dual of $H$ is an \'etale sheaf of abelian groups and its torsion is a characteristic subgroup.
 It follows that $G/H_\sm$ is quasi-finite and separated and that $G$ is quasi-affine.